qisun724/cse15l-lab-reports/report1.md

 ![Image](vsc-screenshot.png)

 ## **3. Remote Connect for MacOS users**
 Now we will use ssh to connect to a remote computer over the Internet.
-Open up a terminal in VScode by clicking on "Terminal" located on the upper left corner of your screen where the menu bar is.
+Open up a terminal in VScode by clicking on "Terminal" located on the upper left corner of your screen where the menu bar is and then click on "New Terminal."
 ![Image](terminal1.png)